erickcastelli/phase-readbackedphasing/README.md

 You may set additional PHASE parameters here, such as the segment size, mutation model, etc. E.g., -d '-l12.

-# The script outputs
+# The script output

 At the output folder, you will find:
 - original.inp (this is the VCF file converted to the .INP file, by using VCFx phase)
 - original.known (this is the fragmented .known file, keeping the phase information from ReadBackePhasing).
 The presence of "|" means that we don't known the phase between these two fragments.
 - original.vcf (this is a copy of the VCF file)
 - known.@.known files (these files represent the .known that will be used by the PHASE algorithm in each @ run).
+There will be as @ as the maximum number of fragments observed in the original.known file.
+- log_run_@.txt (the log file for each PHASE run)
+- phase_@.out (the PHASE outputs for each run)
+- haplotypes.checked.csv (This is the final file.
+In here you will find the haplotype pairs for each sample in each run, and the haplotype pairs when not considering the .known file, as well as the compatibility among runs.
+All pair of haplotypes marked with "ok" under compatibility indicate that, for that sample, the same pair of haplotypes were detected presenting the highest P-value for all runs.
+Thus, this pair is also compatible with ReadBackedPhasing information.)